In this blog post

 Greatly simplified deployment of monitoring logic: monitor definitions can be applied quickly, start running immediately and cover the topology thoroughly, without having to modify each component one by one or change existing topology synchronization configurations.

 4T Monitors can be placed outside of a StackPack and managed externally as code, via the well-defined textual representation and a CLI, providing for more ways to organize the custom monitoring configuration (e.g., GitOps).

 Finally, 4T Monitors can leverage the full 4T Data Model and combine this data in novel ways, providing more varied approaches to monitoring than traditional telemetry-based validation rules.

-StackState is the only observability tool that is able to do validation checks on topology structure and topology properties, lending much greater depth to your observability capabilities.
+StackState is the only observability platform that is able to do validation checks on topology structure and topology properties, lending much greater depth to your observability capabilities.
 With this ability to do complex checks using multiple types of data, 4T Monitors further enable one of StackState’s main value propositions: prevent problems proactively.
 They allow any enterprise to define controls for their entire development organization.
 Monitors provide a non-intrusive way to build a safety net in which all engineering teams can accelerate and focus on software development.
 Once the controls are built, there is no need for individual teams to create, apply or maintain all these monitors.